” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 ” gives “

-”.
-So if you know one of gcd or lcm, you can easily calculate the other.2.5Euclidean Algorithm
+”, which holds true.
+Using this, if you know either the greatest common divisor or the least common multiple, you can easily calculate the other.2.5Euclidean Algorithm

 - Let